eerkela/bertrand/docs/source/motivation.rst

-In order to avoid these problems, production code is often lifted out of python entirely, implemented in some other statically-typed language (usually C), and then reintroduced to python by way of the CPython interface or an interface layer such as Cython, Jython, Numba, RustPython, or some other tool.
+In order to avoid these problems, production code is often lifted out of python entirely, implemented in some other statically-typed language (usually C), and then reintroduced to python by way of the CPython interface or an abstraction layer such as Cython, Jython, Numba, RustPython, or some other tool.
 Now, this is all well and good, but in so doing, one must make certain assumptions about the data they are working with.
 C integers, for instance, can be